 Feminist Fright Fest

-During this season of Halloween and horror flicks, the Emily Taylor Center for Women and Gender Equity presents our second annual FEMINIST FRIGHT FEST at Lawrence Public Library!
+During this season of Halloween and horror flicks, the Emily Taylor Center for Women and Gender Equity presents our second annual FEMINIST FRIGHT FEST at the Lawrence Public Library.

-Join your hosts Eric Havens and Megan Williams for ETC's featured films and stay for our post-screening discussions analyzing them from an intersectional feminist perspective.
+Join your hosts Eric Havens, Miguel Roel, and Megan Williams for the Emily Taylor Center's featured films and stay for our post-screening discussions analyzing them from an intersectional feminist perspective.

 Wednesdays, 7 - 9:30 pm